 If you feel like you need assistance you can ask others for their help.
 You could ask the server at the restaurant or another person for their help.
 You are never obligated to stay in a situation where you feel uncomfortable, pressured, or threatened.

-Lock your doors and windows when you’re asleep and when you leave your room or apartment.
-Be aware of your valuable items such as electronics and ensure you keep them in safe and secure places.
+Lock your doors and windows when you are asleep and when you leave your room or apartment.
+Be aware of your valuable items such as electronics and wallet and ensure you keep them in safe and secure places.
 If you have a car, lock your doors and windows.
 Do not leave items in your car, even for a few minutes.
 Doing so may invite someone to break into your vehicle.

 You can relax and have a good time while still making safety a priority!
 Whether it's hanging out with friends, going to a party, attending an activity or event, please consider the following about staying safe and looking out for others in social settings.